-e.Notification to students that the institution will change a victim's academic and living situations after an alleged sex offense, and the options for those changes if those changes are requested by the victim and are reasonably available.
-Proposed-Pending Board Approval f.Procedures for campus disciplinary action in cases of an alleged sex offense, including a clear statement that:
+d.
+Notification to students that the institution will change a victim's academic, living, transportation and working situations after an alleged sex offense, and the options for those changes if those changes are requested by the victim and are reasonably available.